How Much Does VR Soft Skills Training Cost?

 Although you can choose VR soft skills training, you should also consider CapsimInbox.
 You can experience all the benefits of situational training without worrying about a substantial up-front investment, bulky hardware, and detrimental physical effects on your employees.

-Check out our CapsimInbox demo for a peek inside our software and start building your simulations for free.
+Check out our CapsimInbox self-guided demo for a peek inside our software and to see what an inbox simulation feels like.